 These distribution KPIs will help you diagnose underlying problems.

 For example, a high back order rate indicates that a warehouse or distribution center isn’t stocking the appropriate inventory volumes.
 In this case, the problem lies in understanding consumer behavior and better forecasting demand so as to properly set inventory levels.

 In most cases, the always-on warehouse is exposed to returns and reverse logistics.
 As a result, proper KPIs are also necessary to measure the efficiency and effectiveness of this process.

 Here is a KPI that you do not want to ignore if you are exposed to this process:

 - 24. Rate of Return: The rate at which goods, once sold, are being returned.
-It is best used when you segment it by the reason for return.
+This is most effectively used when segmented by reason for return.

 Identifying, implementing, and tracking warehouse key performance indicators on a consistent basis is the first step towards increasing warehouse productivity, efficiency, and customer satisfaction.
 This will yield consistent positive results and operational predictability.

-Remember, even the best of efforts towards warehouse digitalization can go down the drain if you can’t measure warehouse operations.
+Remember, even the most diligent of efforts towards warehouse digitalization can be wasted if you can’t measure warehouse operations.